prenda-school/design-system/README.md

 ## Development

 Install packages in root dir then run `npm run storybook`.
 Navigate to `localhost:6006`.
 If a component you are working on doesn't have a story then you can add one in the `src/stories/`.

+## Testing

+Run tests with `npm run test`.
+We are using snapshot testing (https://storybook.js.org/docs/react/workflows/snapshot-testing).
+Run `npm run test:updateSnapshot` to update the snapshots.

 ## WIP and TODOS